-Fast cure to complete final properties in a matter of seconds under a UV lamp represents a tremendous advantage in expanding the conditions in which it is possible to conduct painting operations for field-applied coatings.
-Cure-withinseconds provides many advantages, including time savings, improved efficiency and higher quality coatings due to the elimination of long cure periods when temperature, humidity or other factors could cause damage to uncured coatings.
-In addition to complete cure at low temperatures (which is currently impossible with conventional paints), it is also possible to apply and cure UV coatings even when rain is expected soon afterward.
+With complete final properties obtained in a matter of seconds under a UV lamp, this fast cure presents a tremendous advantage in expanding the conditions in which it is possible to conduct painting operations for field-applied coatings.
+Cure within seconds provides many advantages, including time savings and improved efficiency and higher quality coatings due to the elimination of long cure periods when temperature, humidity, or other factors could cause damage to uncured coatings.
+In addition to complete cure at low temperatures that is currently impossible with conventional paints, it is also possible to apply and cure UV coatings even when rain is expected shortly.
 This is especially advantageous at hot summertime locations where conditions are often ideal in the morning and rainy in the afternoon.
-With UV technology, after UV cure, the coating has full properties and will be unaffected by rain, unlike conventional materials.
+With UV technology, after UV cure the coating has full properties and will be unaffected by rain, unlike conventional materials.